STAFF & BOARD

 -

-Jess began her career in Fashion Marketing and eCommerce prior to finding her way to a more traditional advertising agency working with brands such as AT&T, MailChimp, Hello Sunshine, Pulte Homes, and Cox.
-Her favorite campaigns have always been opportunities to work with cause-related brand initiatives.
+Jess graduated from the University of Florida with a BS in Advertising and a minor in Entrepreneurship.
 Jess is passionate about inspiring curiosity around the natural world, helping others take environmental action, and soil regeneration.
-She is thrilled to combine her passion for telling brand stories and strategy into the critical resource conservation and environmental stewardship mission at Solana Center.
+She is thrilled to combine her passion for telling stories and utilizing strategic project management to support the resource conservation and environmental stewardship work at Solana Center.

 -